balkey/eu1420/docs/interim_report.md

 ## 8. Files with no header or detectable tabular structure

 For the following programme codes and files it was either not possible to detect a valid header or the data could not be converted to a tabular structure.
-The file_sheet_index following the underscore appended to the programme codes indicate the worksheet's index within the original source file workbook, or if there's multiple files belonging to the same programme code, their index according to alphabetical order.
+The `file_sheet_index` following the underscore appended to the programme codes indicate the worksheet's index within the original source file workbook, or if there's multiple files belonging to the same programme code, their index according to alphabetical order.
+Most cases included here are just not tabular data: the worksheet within the workbook contains some sort of description or free text addition to the data.

 ```
 country|reference      |reference_array                                                                                                  |endpoint                                                                                                                                                                                                                                                       |file_sheet_index|